To send a nested JSON array, use the Custom Request action. That will allow more flexibility for the payload.

-For High Availability and High Throughput reasons - we always return a success message with a payload of debugging information when collecting a webhook - regardless of whether there is a Zap behind the webhook or if it is paused or not.
+For High Availability and High Throughput reasons, Zapier always returns a success message with a payload of debugging information when collecting a webhook—regardless of whether there is a Zap behind the webhook or if it is paused or not.
 The only way to know if a URL is live is to visit the editor and look at the URL (which never changes for a Zap).
 There is no way to customize the response to the request you send to the Catch Hook URL, as the response is sent before the Zap triggers and runs on the webhook request.

-We cannot 301 or 302 you to a different URL and deliver/retrieve payloads from the new address.
-Doing so will result in a failure!
+Zapier cannot set up 301 or 302 redirects to a different URL and deliver/retrieve payloads from the new address.
+Doing so will result in a failure.

 413 status code.

 This is very common if you have a firewall in place to limit access to your local intranet or company network.
 Open up your instance to the wider internet to give Zapier and similar services access to your server.
 Be sure to use good passwords if you can!